 - Inform the officer that the library director or legal counsel is the individual authorized to respond to requests for records and information, and that library policy requires you to refer the officer to the specified person under your policy.

-- If a law enforcement officer requests library records or information about a library user or staff member and neither the library director, legal counsel, nor a designated alternate is present in the library:
+If a law enforcement officer requests library records or information about a library user or worker and neither the library director, legal counsel, nor a designated alternate is present in the library:

 - Ask for the officer’s identification.
 Record the information that appears on the identity card.